-• Click the 'Activate' button or if you need more help on this click the 'Let our technicians activate the license for you' button.
+Click the 'Activate' button or if you need more help on this click the 'Let our technicians activate the license for you' button.

-The license key will be checked and if correct, the 'Activation successful' screen will be displayed.
+The license key will be checked and if correct, the home screen will be displayed.
+To check whether the license is activated, you can view the 'About' dialog by clicking 'About' at the top right.

-- Enter the name and email details in the respective fields. - Click 'Continue'.

-The home page of GeekBuddy will be displayed.
 Now you can start using it and seek the help of an expert to resolve your computer problems.